 Want something a little more colorful?
 All of SteamLine’s vintage-inspired carry-ons are two-wheelers and are available in a dozen different designs.
 We love how the red vegan leather exterior of the Entrepreneur pops against the brown straps and gold hardware.

-This article was originally published in October 2021; it was updated on November 24, 2021, with sale information.
+This article was originally published in 2021; it was updated on October 31, 2022, with new information.